 Day 1 – Arusha – Lake Manyara: Non game-viewing travel time: 2 ½ hours | Distance: 130 km

-After breakfast we descend 600m into this magnificent crater for a morning, half-day game drive.
+Day 6 – Ngorongoro Crater After breakfast we descend 600m into this magnificent crater for a full-day game drive.
 The Ngorongoro Crater is one of the most densely crowded African wildlife areas in the world and is home to an estimated 30,000 animals including some of Tanzania’s last remaining black rhino.
-Supported by a year round water supply and fodder, the Ngorongoro Crater supports a vast variety of animals, which include herds of wildebeest, zebra, buffalo, eland, warthog, hippo, and giant African elephants.
-Another big draw card to this picturesque national park is it’s dense population of predators, which include lions, hyenas, jackals, cheetahs and the ever-elusive leopard, which sometimes requires a trained eye to spot.
-We will enjoy a picnic lunch in the crater, after which we travel to the Tarangire National Park.
-Dinner and overnight as per the standard and type of accommodation option requested.
+Supported by a year round water supply and fodder, the Ngorongoro National Park supports a vast variety of animals, which include herds of wildebeest, zebra, buffalo, eland, warthog, hippo, and giant African elephants.

 Day 7 – Ngorongoro Crater – Tarangire National Park | Non game-viewing travel time: 3½ hours | Distance: 155 km After breakfast we depart for the Tarangire National Park.
 The park runs along the line of the Tarangire River and is mainly made up of low-lying hills on the Great Rift Valley floor.
 Its natural vegetation mainly consists of Acacia woodland and giant African Baobab trees, with huge swamp areas in the south